That Virtue Lesson on Prudence

 Saint: St. Ignatius Loyola

 That Virtue Lesson on Prudence Student Packet

 Students will find a core lesson sheet that explains the virtue of prudence in a thorough yet straightforward way.
 They will also focus on the Miraculous Draught of Fishes from Luke 5:1-11 as Simon Peter must decide whether he will cast his net or ignore the call of Christ.
 The Scripture passage is included in the packet.
 There are also worksheets for scripture study, Saint study, lesson reinforcement, and fact recall.
 The student pack has a Fill-in-the-Faces worksheet, a graphic organizer activity, and a lesson-based cloze activity that reiterates the main paragraph from the student lesson sheet.
 Plus, there are discussion activities and practical applications as well.

 That Virtue Lesson on Prudence Teacher Guide

 The teacher guide includes a cover sheet, a copy of all student content, a detailed lesson plan, and an answer key.

-Each liturgy lesson contains fun activities or extensions, which are found immediately following the lesson plan pages.
-One is based on creativity and the other on game play.
+This lesson has fun activities or extensions, and they can be found immediately following the lesson plan pages.
+One is based on creativity (mini-book) and the other on playing games (word search).

 Although children may take home all of their lesson sheets and creations, they should also have a tangible reminder of the virtue of prudence.
-The It's a Virtue! printable trading card features specific practical ways that children can be prudent in everyday living.
+The It's a Virtue! printable trading card features practical ways youngsters can be prudent in everyday living.
 The card is called, "How to Practice the Cardinal Virtue of Prudence."